denten/denten.github.io/_posts/2019-07-25-capitalism-and-literature.md

 leaves as is, even though it contains terms from very different semantic orders such as "fingers," "colors," "dust," and "surface."
 The essay goes on to suggest that the topics in the one and the lack of topics in the another indicate "literariness."
-Let's set aside the difficulty of defining the literary.
+Let's set aside the difficulty of defining capitalism or the literary.
 In this case, the decision to group one and not the other was an arbitrary choice, a part of the imposed experimental design.
 We therefore learn something about the author's assumption about literariness, but not so much about the differences in publishing houses.
 I will forego a discussion on why eye-balling the top 15 words (and not, let's say 150) is a poor substitute for formal analysis.
 Or why it's a bad idea to cherry-pick words like "fiction."